Sunlighter/KanaQuiz/README.md

 distinguish, such as `シ` and `ツ`, and `ソ` and `ン`, should *not* be marked as &ldquo;indistinguishable,&rdquo;
 otherwise, the quiz will never ask you to distinguish them.)

-One of the results of the `indistinguishable?` function is that, if something has two pronunciations, like なな and しち, you can make a separate question for each pronunciation, and the program will quiz you on both of them without ever forcing you to choose between two correct answers.
+One of the results of the `indistinguishable?` function is that, if something has two pronunciations, like なな and し ち, you can make a separate question for each pronunciation, and the program will quiz you on both of them without ever forcing you to choose between two correct answers.